Information for bushfire support for individuals and families during recovery.

-Students, parents, carers, educators and support staff can access mental health support through Be You, the Australian Government’s national education initiative, to support child and youth mental health.
-An extra 25 mental health liaison officers will work with local schools and early childhood education services affected by the bushfires.
+Students, parents, carers, educators, and support staff can access mental health support through Be You.
+Be You is the Australian Government's national education initiative.
+This initiative supports child and youth mental health.
+A total of 25 mental health liasion officers will work with schools and early childhood education services affected by the bushfires.

-Schools and early childhood education and care services that have yet to participate in Be You can sign up for free at any time.
+Schools and early childhood education and care services yet to participate in the Be You initiative can sign up for free.

-Further information is provided in the mental health support section of this web page.
+Find more informaton in the NBRA's mental health support section of this page.

 Additional Child Care Subsidy

-Families living in bushfire declared areas can get help with child care costs by applying for Additional Child Care Subsidy (temporary financial hardship).
-This is short-term help (up to 13 weeks) for families who use child care and are experiencing significant financial hardship.
+Families living in bushfire declared areas can get help with child care costs.
+Apply for the Additional Child Care Subsidy (temporary financial hardship).
+This is short-term help (up to 13 weeks) for families who use childcare and are experiencing significant financial hardship.

 This subsidy is available to families who:

-- have experienced temporary financial hardship due to an event that happened in the last 6 months
+- have experienced temporary financial hardship due to an event that happened in the last six months

 - have a substantially reduced ability to pay child care fees.

-Up to 100 hours of care if also available.
-For more information go to Services Australia’s Additional Child Care Subsidy page.
+Up to 100 hours of care is also available.
+Read more at Services Australia’s Additional Child Care Subsidy page.